 The 120 House of Councilors (HoC) members are indirectly elected by two electoral colleges for a six-year term.
 They are proportionally elected by local councils (three-fifths) and both professional employer and employee syndicates (one-fifth for each).
 The HoC elections were held around the same time as 2015 municipal and regional elections.
-This year's election will only elect members of the HoR.
+This year only HoR members will be elected.